-Miaux is the operating handle of Sarajevo born Belgian Mia Prce.
-Miaux is a mistress of elaborate keyboard shenanigans of a very soundtrackly nature.
+Miaux is the alias of Sarajevo born Belgian Mia Prce.
+Miaux is a mistress of elaborate keyboard shenanigans of a very soundtracky nature.
 So what better artist than her to give a new sound to the opening credits in the Theatre Hall of Vooruit.

-After that, sax player Mattias De Craene triggered the taking-off of our Nostromo ship, leading the audience towards the Foyer where set dressers Studio Stories copied the breakfast scene from the movie and handed out slime-shots.
+After that, sax player Mattias De Craene triggered the taking-off of our Nostromo ship, leading the audience towards the Foyer where set dressers Studio Stories copied the breakfast scene and handed out slime-shots.

 An intense and repeating beep-sound started and a stretcher was carried into the concert hall.
 On the stretcher was a man with the infamous face-hugger on his head.
 Reinhard Vanbergen, Charlotte Caluwaerts and Benjamin Abel Meirhaeghe gave a special interpretation of this face-hugger scene together with two intense and experimental waltzing dancers Emilie De Vlam and Clay Vervaene.
 The fairy-tale music rapidly turned into an explosive encounter between two singers, a violin and a dancing couple.

-If you are an Alien-fan, you know that the following scene is the Chest-Burst.
-And who is a better artist than percussionist NAH to play this one?
+If you are an Alien fan, you know that the following scene is the Chest-Burst.
+No better artist than percussionist NAH to play this one.
 Performing live with little more than a drum kit, various samplers and cutting edge drum sensor technology he channels a frenetic energy that teeters on the edge of violent hostility and playful chaos.

 So now the Alien bursted out of the chest it’s time to search for it.
 Softcore performance and Gesamtpunk artist DOLLY BING BING often describes herself as a ‘glamorous alien popstar’.
 So this was a role written on her body-painted body.